 8% of patients die after experiencing convulsions or fits during the process [40].

-If round-the-clock medical assistance is unavailable, or there are no NHS resources available, it may be safer for the alcoholic to keep drinking instead of attempting to cease drinking alone.
+If round-the-clock medical assistance or NHS resources are unavailable, it may be safer for the alcohol abuser to keep drinking instead of attempting to cease drinking alone.

 48% of patients who experienced convulsions during treatment had attempted detox five or more times previously, meaning repeated attempts are to be avoided [41].

-Social groups - alcoholics that immediately return to the same groups of other users and enablers
+Social groups - Patients who immediately return to the same groups of other drug and alcohol users or enablers

 Being willing to be treated for physical addiction but not wanting to change behaviour or addictive pattern